Pregnancy can limit a person’s physical abilities but it is not a disability.

 - A company with over 50 employees must allow you to pump for up to a year after your child is born.

 - The company must provide you with a safe and private place.

 - A bathroom does not count as a safe and private place.

 Employers all over the country have lost lawsuits due to pregnancy, leave after birth as well as breast-feeding discrimination.
 Just because an employer tells you it is their policy does not mean they are following the law.
 Protect yourself and know the facts of pregnancy in the workplace, speak to a lawyer with specific experience in this area.

-If you have been discriminated against on the job, speak with an attorney today.
+If you have been discriminated against on the job, speak with a San Francisco pregnancy discrimination lawyer today.
 The Armstrong Law Firm is one of California’s few employee-only law firms.
 We serve clients in the Silicon Valley and entire San Francisco Bay Area.